Symplectification of Rank 2 Distributions, Normal Cartan Connections, and Cartan Prolongations: Preliminaries

 Let us show how deprolongation reduces the local equivalence problem for rank 2 distributions to the local equivalence problem for $(2,3,5,\ldots)$ distributions, which is treated by the symplectification procedure.
 Given any bracket generating rank 2 distribution $D$, one can apply the above deprolongation procedure until one of two situations arises:

 \begin{enumerate} \item Deprolongation leads to a distribution with small growth vector $(2,3,5,\ldots)$.
-Generically, the deprolonged distribution will satisfy a condition called {\it maximality of class} which we define in section \ref{sectionSympD}.
-Under this condition, one can apply the symplectification procedure, which will be introduced in the next section.
+One can then apply the symplectification procedure, which will be introduced in the next section.
 The symplectification procedure yields a new rank 2 distribution $\Symp(D)$, from which $D$ can be recovered.
 Applying Tanaka--Morimoto theory to $\Symp(D)$ then yields a canonical normal Cartan connection, which provides a solution to the local equivalence problem \cite{Zelenko2009-qt}\cite{cap2017}

 \item Deprolongation leads to a bracket generating $(2,3)$ distribution.
 All such germs are equivalent to the 3-dimensional contact germ, so the original distribution is locally equivalent to the Goursat germ \cite{MZ2010} at a generic point. \end{enumerate}